Bhalet/Anime-to-watch/README.md

 </h1>Anime to Watch</h1>
 </p>This repository contains my anime watchlist.
-Excluded watched-long-before</br>I read/watch for the plot, so I watch the anime adaptation if I read the manga and don't read the manga if I watch the anime.
+Excluded watched-long-before</br>I read/watch for the plot, so I don't watch the anime adaptation if I read the manga and don't read the manga if I watch the anime.
 I also avoid non Japanese ones</p>

 - Makoto Shinkai
   - ~~Your Name　君の名は~~